Your Questions, Answered

 May I take program classes prior to being admitted?

-Classes in the MMA program are open only to students who have been admitted to graduate degree or certificate programs in the Jenkins Graduate School of Management.
+Classes are open only to students who have been admitted to graduate degree or certificate programs in the Jenkins Graduate School of Management.

 Is there an orientation?